Coleganet/Coleganet-Pool-Install/README.md

 At the end, you MUST REBOOT to finalize installation...
 Finish !

+# Docker
+if you pull the two coleganet containers from docker.io remember to execute the command first start that will setup new passwords for the applications.
+You only will need to copy and save the new passwords and change accordingly you Docker-compose.yml for all the users match youe new security passwords,

+is a good idea them to save your docker with a new tag

 # Common Errors
 You need to setup A dns records for your domain 48 hours before you setup this script or install the already build containers from Docker.io